Five times we very nearly didn’t have a Bruce Springsteen

 That time Tinker took the backroads over the mountain

 On Bruce’s first trip to California with the band, he and their then manager, Tinker West, got separated from the rest of the band who, at that point, were all travelling in a separate car.
-Without cell phones or any plan on what to do should this occur the two were forced to drive on to their ultimate destination and hopefully meet up with the band there.
+Without the benefit of yet to be invented cell phones or any plan on what to do should separation occur the two were forced to drive on to their ultimate destination and hopefully meet up with the band there.

 They had a gig (their only guaranteed paying gig in California) just a few days hence and so they had no choice but to drive as fast as Tinker’s truck would go.
 Unfortunately, at this time Springsteen couldn’t drive.
 This meant three days of nonstop driving with only one licensed driver on board.
 Obviously, that was not feasible so…